This page is also known as The Guide to Impressing Your Friends by Leading a Craft Chocolate Tasting.

 - If there are flavor notes on the bar, look for bars that say “creamy,” “caramel,” and “floral” (avoid “earthy,” “tannins,” and “tobacco”).

-- Look for single-origin bars which feature salt, preferably on the back of the bar.
-Salt makes the chocolate taste sweeter without taking away as much of the flavor nuance as milk powder does.
-The Zotter bar pictured below is of a low percentage with creamy notes, and has a bit of salt added.
+- Look for single-origin bars which feature salt, preferably sprinkled on the back of the bar.
+Salt makes the chocolate taste sweeter, without taking away as much of the flavor nuance as milk powder does.
+You also don’t have to chew salt, unlike many other sweetening ingredients, making it tasting-friendly.

 Bitter Chocolate & Other Complaints